Four Plays in One: Synopsis

 The final section features classical deities and anthropomorphic personifications typical of the masque form: Jupiter, Mercury, Time, Desire, Vain Delight, Fames, Poverty, and others.
 It includes an anti-masque of "Plutus, with a troop of Indians, singing and dancing wildly about him...."
 The point of the playlet is that humanity, or Antropos, can employ "Industry and the Arts" of human culture to transcend the limitations of death.

 (No specific source has been identified; this appears to have been the authors' invention.)

-Emaunel and Isabella comment on the "triumphs" at their conclusions.
+Emanuel and Isabella comment on the "triumphs" at their conclusions.
 Emanuel returns briefly at the end of the piece to complete the frame play.